EpistasisLab/regens/README.md

 rs2066224	rs62240045	rs62240045
 ```

-For each row containing one or more SNP IDs, `betas.txt` contains a corresponding beta coefficient.
+For each row containing one or more SNP IDs, `input_files/betas.txt` contains a corresponding beta coefficient.
 (Giving each SNP that participates in a multiplicative interaction its own beta coefficient would be pointless).

 ```
-0.2
+0.5
-0.2
+0.5
-0.2
+0.5
 ```

-As before, both `major_minor_assign.txt` and `SNP_phenotype_map.txt` are both optional.
+As before, both `input_files/major_minor_assign.txt` and `input_files/SNP_phenotype_map.txt` are both optional.
 If they are not specified, then all SNPs will have the minor allele equal 1 so that the homozygous minor genotype equals 2, and all SNP_phenotype maps will be regular.

-For each SNP ID, `major_minor_assign.txt` specifies whether the minor allele or the major allele equals 1, and correspondingly, whether homozygous minor or homozygous major equals 2.
+For each SNP ID, `input_files/major_minor_assign.txt` specifies whether the minor allele or the major allele equals 1, and correspondingly, whether homozygous minor or homozygous major equals 2.
 CAUTION: In general, if a SNP appears in two different effects, then it may safely have different major/minor assignments in different effects.
 However, if a SNP appears twice in the same effect, then make sure it has the same major/minor assignment within that effect, or that effect may equal 0 depending on the map functions that are used on the SNP.